fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### Mahdi

-Mahdi will not know that he is Mahdi and Alla will prepare him in one ocassion.
+Mahdi will not know that he is Mahdi and Allah will prepare him in one ocassion.
 His name will be Muhammad and his father's name will be Abdallah.

 A king will die and his sons will start fighting for power and Mahdi will leave Medina to Mecca not to get involved in the turmoil.
 But people will follow him to Mecca and give him bayat in Al Haram.
 Then an army will come to Mecca to kill Mahdi but the earth will swallow the army leaving only several people to tell the story.